mifunetoshiro/kanjium/README.md

              * *elements.kanji_parts*: list of elements that the kanji is made of (different from *elements.elements*; doesn't show 屶 for example but only 山)<br />
              * *elements.part_of*: list of kanji that contain the particular kanji<br />
       * segments table:<br />
              * *segments.location*: location where the reading is: J=jukugo, C=compverbs, Y=yojijukugo.
-Combinations are possible: CY, JC, JY<br />
+Combinations are also possible: CY, JC, JY<br />
       * kanjidict (note the "T" to separate it from KANJIDIC) table:<br />
              * *kanjidict.reg_on* & *kanjidict.reg_kun*: readings marked with * are less common<br />
              * *kanjidict.frequency*: mean of various frequency lists<br />